Jake-Shadle/xwin/README.md

 - `--include-debug-symbols` - The MSVCRT includes PDB (debug symbols) files for several of the libraries that are genrally uninteresting to keep for most usage
 - `--preserve-ms-arch-notation` - By default, we convert the MS specific `x64`, `arm`, and `arm64` target architectures to the more canonical `x86_64`, `aarch`, and `aarch64` of LLVM etc when creating directories/names.
 Passing this flag will preserve the MS names for those targets

-This moves all of the unpacked files which aren't pruned to their canonical locations under a root directory, for example here is what an `x86_64` `Desktop` splat looks like.
+This moves all of the unpacked files which aren't pruned to their canonical locations under a root directory, for example here is what an `x86_64` `Desktop` splat looks like. `unpack` is run automatically as needed.

 ```txt
 .xwin-cache/splat